telerik/ajax-docs/controls/treelist/data-binding/model-binding-and-strongly-typed-data-controls.md

 **Inserting**

 In order to have inserting enabled into the data bound controls you need to set the InsertMethod property of the corresponding control to the name of the web form page’s insert method.
-The InsertMethodcan have following signatures:
+The InsertMethod can have following signatures:

 **Deleting**

-In order to have deleting enabled into the data bound controls you need to set the DeleteMethod property of the corresponding control to thename of the web form page’s delete method.
+In order to have deleting enabled into the data bound controls you need to set the DeleteMethod property of the corresponding control to the name of the web form page’s delete method.
 The DeleteMethod can have following signature:

 ````C#
 	        public void DeleteProduct(int ProductID)